jrroman/EvergreenWiki/Getting-Started.md

 Evergreen supports both elastic and static computing.
 Please check out one or both of the following tutorials before continuing:

-For information on configuring a cloud provider along with an Amazon ec2 tutorial, click [here](TODO).
+For information on configuring a cloud provider along with an Amazon ec2 tutorial, click [here](https://github.com/evergreen-ci/evergreen/wiki/Static-Tutorial).

-For information on configuring a static provider along with a "localhost" tutorial, click [here](TODO).
+For information on configuring a static provider along with a "localhost" tutorial, click [here](TODO) (TODO).

 #####Projects